Skip to Content

-15 Places For The Best Brunch In Asheville, NC
+17 Places For The Best Brunch In Asheville

 1. Social Lounge

-If you are looking for Saturday and Sunday brunch in Asheville, Social Lounge has a fantastic seasonal cocktail list and delicious brunch options – gluten-free and a few vegan dishes included.
+For Saturday and Sunday brunch in Asheville, Social Lounge has a fantastic seasonal cocktail list and delicious brunch options.
+As Sicilian Americans, we champion all of Chef Cerrato’s creations.

-Choose from their lighter fare like vegan lox, salads, and muffins.
-Or, order omelets, shrimp and grits, eggs, sweet pancakes, and French toast.
-Plus, there’s dessert.
+Choose from Social Lounge’s lighter fare like vegan lox or eggs, salads, and pastries.
+Or, order waffles, cannolis, shrimp and grits, egg platters, sweet pancakes, biscuits and gravy, and French toast.

 A brunching party next to us best described the rooftop as a scene out of Better Homes and Gardens – with booze.

-Park in the numerous Downtown garages; we prefer the Civic Center Garage behind Downtown Asheville’s chaotic main streets, but it is a bit of a hike.
+• Park in the numerous Downtown garages; we prefer the Civic Center Garage, but it is a bit of a hike

 Social Lounge Asheville | 29 Broadway St, Asheville, NC 28801